dotnet/docs-aspire/docs/security/azure-security-key-vault-component.md

 ## Example usage

-In the _Program.cs_ file of your project, call the <xref:Microsoft.Extensions.Hosting.AspireKeyVaultExtensions.AddAzureKeyVaultSecrets%2A> extension to register a `SecretClient` for use via the dependency injection container.
+In the _Program.cs_ file of your component-consuming project, call the <xref:Microsoft.Extensions.Hosting.AspireKeyVaultExtensions.AddAzureKeyVaultSecrets%2A> extension to register a `SecretClient` for use via the dependency injection container.

 ```csharp
 builder.AddAzureKeyVaultSecrets("secrets");